 Dana Kandalaft runs Tight Knit Syria a social enterprise organization that provides wool to Syrian women in refugee camps, pays them for knitting and sells their creations.

-What We Love: Tight Knit Syria is aiming to help Syrian women to stay resilient and productive in dire times through knitting.
+I Love: Tight Knit Syria is aiming to help Syrian women to stay resilient and productive in dire times through knitting.

 Knits All Folks by Monica Rodriguez

-What We Love: Monica’s interviews are great reads and she has helpful tutorials for beginners.
+I Love: Monica’s interviews are great reads and she has helpful tutorials for beginners.
 Monica is passionate about promoting the diversity in the knitting community.

 Knitting Squirrel by Nicolette Kernohan